fisodd/hugo-restructured-demo/content/post/using-rest.rst

 ===========================

-Along the way there have been a few potentially useful classes added to Hero Restructured's CSS.
+Along the way there have been a few potentially useful classes added to :title:`Hugo Restructured`'s CSS.

 Classes for Sidebars
 --------------------